spesml/spesml.github.io/3_Plugin/02_running_example.md

 ### Comfort Functionality
 As first comfort feature, it is not needed to hold the switch permanently in an active position for a corresponding window movement.
 As soon as the switch is pushed or pulled for at least 0.5 seconds, the window will continue with the current movement until it reaches its end position or any other obstacle, even if the switch is released.
 If the switch is pushed or pulled again during this time after the first release, the automatic mode is stopped.

-The second comfort feature is that all windows are automatically closed, if possible, as soon as the car enters a tunnel.
+The second comfort feature is that all windows are automatically closed as soon as the car enters a tunnel and if nothing else prevents or overrides it.
 This is detected by a rapid brightness change via the brightness sensor.

 Finally, if the car is closed and locked, all windows are automatically closed as well, if possible.
 This is not only a comfort but also a kind of safety feature.